gtvj/gtvj.github.io/_posts/2015-08-29-learning-review-and-signpost-june-august-2015.md

   * Working with the team to adapt to the new approaches, tools and mindset (while we were refining our practices and processes).
   * Balancing this activity with those projects where I'm coding and/or leading development.

-On the personal front, my sons are increasingly delightful, wilful and energetic &#8211; all good things which combine in life being remarkably busy.
+On the personal front, my sons are increasingly delightful, wilful and energetic to all good things which combine in life being remarkably busy.
 I also celebrated my 40th birthday which led to the kind of reflection you might expect.
 It's all good.

 ## Plans for this period